 - When processing refunds via POS devices, the credit card must be present.

-- Depending on the position accepted at Loyola University Chicago, you may be required to complete a background check within the limits of local law.
+- Per Loyola University Chicago HR policy, a background check is performed upon hiring within the limits of local law.

 - Departments must immediately notify CMS and ITS Data Security, if they suspect any credit card information has been exposed, stolen, or misused.
 To notify CMS, please call 312-915-7413, send an email to LUC-Payments@luc.edu, and send a fax to 312-915-7773.
 To notify ITS Data Security call 773-508-7668, and send an email to DataSecurity@luc.edu.
 In the notification email or fax, do NOT disclose any credit card numbers, card validation codes, or PINs.
 Please include the name of your department name and contact number.